Szybet/niAudio/apps-on-kobo/polkit.md

 change to this tag, no additional configure arguments

-pc files arent generated, use these:
+if pc files arent generated, use these:
 `pam_misc.pc`
 ```
 prefix=/home/build/inkbox/compiled-binaries/arm-kobo-linux-gnueabihf/arm-kobo-linux-gnueabihf/sysroot